YXLiaw/Top-1000-Streaming-Artists-on-Spotify-2020/README.md

 **Usage**
 ---
 This project is best viewed in a notebook render viewer, which can be accessed [here](https://nbviewer.jupyter.org/github/YXLiaw/Top-1000-Most-Streamed-Artists-on-Spotify-2020/blob/main/Top%201000%20Most%20Streamed%20Artists%20on%20Spotify.ipynb?flush_cache=true).
-In this notebook, you will find a walkthrough of the work and the respective code with comments on observations from figures.
+In this notebook, you will find a walkthrough of the work and the respective code with comments on observations from figures/charts.

 **Legality**
 ---